davidwdev/fragments/palgen/readme.md

 **Palette Generator**

-A command line tool that takes one or more input image(s) and generates a unified palette of a requested size (must be a power of 2) using the 'median cut' algorithm.
+A command line tool that takes one or more input image(s) and generates a unified palette of a requested size using the 'median cut' algorithm.
 If any transparent pixels are detected, these are mapped to a special (magenta) index 0 value.

 The stb_image library is used to load images.